cube-js/cube/docs/content/Schema/Advanced/Polymorphic-Cubes.md

 ---
 title: Polymorphic Cubes
-permalink: /recipes/polymorphic-cubes
+permalink: /schema/advanced/polymorphic-cubes
-category: Examples & Tutorials
+category: Data Schema
-subCategory: Code reusability
+subCategory: Advanced
-menuOrder: 11
+menuOrder: 5
 redirect_from:
   - /polymorphic-cubes
+  - /recipes/polymorphic-cubes
 ---

-[comment]: # 'PROOFREAD: DONE'

 In programming languages, polymorphism usually means **the use of a single symbol to represent multiple different types**.
 It can be quite common for a